alexjrlewis/business_card/README.md

 ## Summary

-Creates a simple stylish business card using supplied values written in python v3.9.
+Creates a simple stylish business card using your own data.
+This software is written in python v3.9.

 ## How to Run

-Edit the environmental file, and supply your credentials:

-    $ cp env .env

 Use the make file to install the dependencies and create your business card:

     $ make install
     $ make run

+Edit the environmental file (`.env`) with your own data.